 But she did not want help in the house.
 She did not want help with a mouse.
 She did not like a helping hand.
 She did not trust him, Sam I Am.

-As you can imagine, that sparked quite the row [pronunciation: rhymes with cow], and unfortunately not their last.
+That sparked quite the row [pronunciation: rhymes with cow], and unfortunately not their last.

 Power struggles are unbecoming.